ofiwg/libfabric/man/fi_endpoint.3.md

   update operations.
 If not atomic updates may be transmitted out of order from their submission.

-*FI_ORDER_NONE*
-: No ordering is specified.
-This value may be used as input in order to obtain the default message order supported by the provider.
-FI_ORDER_NONE is an alias for the value 0.

 *FI_ORDER_RAR*
 : Read after read.
 If set, RMA and atomic read operations are transmitted in the order submitted relative to other